elixir-ecto/ecto_sql/README.md

 "Ecto" and the Ecto logo are Copyright (c) 2012 Plataformatec.

-The source code is under the Apache 2 License.
+The source code is under the Apache License 2.0.

 Copyright (c) 2012 Plataformatec